CraigStuntz/CraigStuntz.github.io/drafts/2024-06-14-typechecking-0.markdown

 code that someone will want to write, and might time out when they do something extremely odd, but won't ever produce incorrect results.

+Spoiler alert: Most of this tutorial will in fact be dedicated to judging when two types are "equivalent."

 ## Meet the Languages

 The tutorial will be in three sections.
 You should complete them *in order.*